Why Our Work is Needed

 Brief Overview of What We’re Doing

-The project team has implemented a reverse auction to pay farmers to implement conservation practices on their farms to reduce nutrient losses.
-Participating farmers entered bids to achieve phosphorus loading reductions at the lowest cost by implementing conservation practices.
-Farmers whose bids are accepted are paid to achieve those reductions.
-The payments are be based on estimated reductions and the farmers’ ability to implement the practices at a cost lower than the maximum allowable price set by the program.
+The Project Team administrated and implemented a “reverse auction” to incentivize farmers to adopt soil conservation BMPs to reduce nutrient losses.
+In a reverse auction, farmers enter bids to provide phosphorus loading reductions at the lowest cost by implementing conservation practices.
+Delta Institute paid farmers whose bids were accepted for those reductions.
+The payments were based on estimates of reduction expected and farmers’ ability to implement the practices at a cost lower than the maximum allowable price set by the program.
+The Project Team utilized advanced modeling tools to estimate reductions.
+Semiannual photographic verifications were performed to ensure conservation practices were being implemented.

 Location